Sijezi/mysite/_posts/2016-05-05-whats-jekyll.md

 ---
-title: Hello!
+title: Hello World!
 ---

 Welcome to my first blog post.
-I will be writing on a lot of diffefrent topics.
+I will be writing on a lot of different topics, please read re·spon·si·bil·i·ty.